hermeznetwork/cli-bidding/readme.md

 Optionally, a `startingSlot` and `endingSlot` to check the bidding price for that slot range.
 The range must be inside the `openSlots`.

 If no slots range is specified, the 5 first open slots will be displayed.
-HEZ costs are displayed multiplied by its number of decimals which is 18
+HEZ amounts are displayed dividing the amount by its decimals, wich are 18.

 #### Options
 - startingSlot `[--st | --startingSlot] <slot>` (optional)